 - Ben's Chewbacca refuses to accept a medal until the war has been won.
 This is in reference to Chewbacca not getting a medal in the actual film because Carrie Fisher wasn't tall enough to hang it on him.

 - The Name is Bond, James Bond: "Killer.
 Luke Starkiller."

 - Nerds Speak Klingon: In strip #1019, Pete (R2-D2) rolls a die with the numbers written in Quenya.
 (He has a lot of custom dice.)DM: Okay, I can't read Quenya.
 What does it say?

 Pete: (sigh) It says "your periscope is (Quenya)."

 - Never My Fault: Darth Vader would rather blame Obi-Wan for everything than accept any responsibility for his actions.

 - In order to win the pod race, Jim (still playing Qui Gon Jin) injects Anakin with his blood, giving him midi-chlorians and thus Force abilities.
 That's right.
-To rig a race, Jim creates the character that will later become Darth Vader.
+To rig a race, Jim empowers a character who will later become a Sith.

 - In the pod race arc, Jim is also responsible for arming the Tusken Raiders and causing them to be hostile.

 - One for Ben (with an extra bit of help from Jim).
 Trying to conceal Luke's identity from Vader ends up making the latter chase Luke, but for revenge.